efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/overview/MaterialGeometry.md

 The `handleVPhysVol()` function within the `TemplateVolAction` is where the work is supposed to get done.
 It will be invoked repeatedly, once for each node in the tree.
 Within that routine, one can access the physical volume as a subroutine parameter, and information about the transformation and the path to the node through the base class for actions, `GeoVolumeAction`.
 The action can be designed to run from the bottom up or from the top down.

-Incidentally, there is another kind of action in the library called [GeoNodeAction]().  `GeoNodeActions` visit all nodes in the geometry tree, including naming nodes, transformation nodes, and perhaps other property nodes that may be added later to the model.
+Incidentally, there is another kind of action in the library called `GeoNodeAction`.  `GeoNodeActions` visit all nodes in the geometry tree, including naming nodes, transformation nodes, and perhaps other property nodes that may be added later to the model.
 Since usually an application programmer wants to see volumes and their properties, the `GeoVolumeAction` is more suited to casual users than the `GeoNodeAction`, which is considered mostly internal.
 However the usage is similar, except that node actions are “exec’d” while volume actions are “applied”.
 Here for example is how we can rewrite the loop over children using volume actions:

 ```cpp
 PVConstLink myVol;